 COMMUNITY LEGAL EDUCATION

 CLCs are very active in providing community legal education (CLE).
-In 2013/14 CLCs undertook 4,266 CLE projects.7 These projects usually aim to provide information about avoiding legal problems or to assist the resolution of legal problems, or provide information to help people recognise their legal rights.
-The way in which CLE is delivered varies widely: from visits to schools and community groups, to working with local media or community development projects.
+In 2019/20 CLCs undertook 6,615 CLE activities.
+These activities usually aim to provide information about avoiding legal problems or to assist the resolution of legal problems, or provide information to help people recognise their legal rights.
+The way in which CLE is delivered varies widely; from visits to schools and community groups to working with local media or community development projects.
 Some CLCs also produce educational material in plain English and/or translated into community languages.
 Some, especially those that specialise in a particular area of law, prepare specialist guides for community workers and other lawyers.

 LAW REFORM AND POLICY WORK

 CLCs play an important role in identifying legal issues that affect their client groups.
-In 2013/14 CLCs undertook 878 law reform projects.8 CLCs do this through participating in advisory councils, writing law reform submissions and working with government.
+In 2017/18, 78% of CLCs undertook policy advocacy and law reform activities.
+CLCs do this through participating in advisory councils, writing law reform submissions and working with government.
 Through the experience of their advice and casework services CLCs acquire knowledge about the way in which the law or the absence of law affects the lives of their disadvantaged clients.
 CLCs use this information to provide advice to government on policy development and work towards improvements in laws and the administration of the legal system.

-Funding restrictions contained in the 2015 National Partnership Agreement on Legal Assistance Services, which commenced on 1 July 2015, somewhat limit the ability of CLCs to engage in law reform work.9 This presents an opportunity for pro bono providers, such as law firms, to assist in this area.
-For example, support is now available for CLCs and NFPs through the Law Reform Hub (LRHub), a collaborative pro bono program which was established by Henry Davis York in August 2015.10
+Funding restrictions contained in the National Legal Assistance Partnership Agreement 2020-25, which commenced on 1 July 2020, somewhat limit the ability of CLCs to engage in law reform work.
+This presents an opportunity for pro bono providers, such as law firms, to assist in this area.

 3.2.3 INDIGENOUS LEGAL ORGANISATIONS

-There are two primary organisations that provide free specialised legal services to Aboriginal and Torres Strait Islander peoples — Aboriginal and Torres Strait Islander Legal Services (ATSILS) and Family Violence Prevention Legal Services (FVPLS).
+There are two primary organisations that provide free specialised legal services to Aboriginal and Torres Strait Islander peoples — Aboriginal and Torres Strait Islander Legal Service (‘ATSILS’) and Family Violence Prevention Legal Services (‘FVPLS’).

-Aboriginal and Torres Strait Islander peoples are drastically over-represented in the criminal justice system.11 In light of this over-representation and the complex challenges that Aboriginal and Torres Strait Islander people face, these services are needed to provide access to culturally appropriate legal services.
+Aboriginal and Torres Strait Islander peoples are drastically over-represented in the criminal justice system.
+While Aboriginal and Torres Strait Islanders comprise only 3.3 percent of the adult population in Australia they make up over a quarter (30%) of the prison population.
+Aboriginal and Torres Strait Islander juveniles also comprise of over half (52%) of all juveniles in detention.
+In light of this over-representation and the complex challenges that Aboriginal and Torres Strait Islander peoples face, these services are needed to provide access to culturally appropriate legal services.

 ABORIGINAL AND TORRES STRAIT ISLANDER LEGAL SERVICES

 ATSILS were established in every State and Territory over 40 years ago to provide culturally competent legal assistance services to Aboriginal and Torres Strait Islander peoples.
-ATSILS are Aboriginal and Torres Strait Islander community controlled NFP organisations which provide their services through funding from the Commonwealth Attorney-General’s Department.
+ATSILS are Aboriginal and Torres Strait Islander community controlled not-for-profit (‘NFP’) organisations which provide their services through funding from the Commonwealth Attorney-General’s Department.

 The National Aboriginal & Torres Strait Islander Legal Services (NATSILS) was established as the peak body for ATSILS in 2007.
 Through the expertise of its members, NATSILS has become an expert voice on Aboriginal and Torres Strait Islander peoples and the justice system.
 NATSILS regularly provides commentary and advice in relation to Aboriginal and Torres Strait Islander peoples, human rights, access to justice, social inclusion, systemic discrimination, evidence based justice policy, and, in particular, evidence based criminal justice policy.